 - Comfortable clothes for running, jumping, climbing, rolling and crawling.

 - Clean running shoes (indoor shoes preferred).
 Help keep our gym clean!
 Otherwise, you can also practice barefoot.

 - A water bottle you can refill from the bathroom sink.

 Do I have to bring a parent/guardian?

 - If you’re under 19 years old, you will need an adult to sign a waiver for you.
 You can do this at the gym, or before your visit by clicking

 - Kids under the age of 13 must have a parent/guardian present during all OPEN GYM times.

-Because we have an attendance cap on our programs, we must insist on a NO-RETURN/NO-REFUND policy which applies to all session enrollment, class passes, camp and after-camp purchases, open gyms passes, workshops, and auto-enrollment fees.
-In the rare event that a refund is given under our discretion, the amount will be applied as a credit to your account.
-We encourage you to attend a drop-in class or take an assessment before committing to one of our programs.
+Because we have an attendance cap on our programs, we must insist on a NO-RETURN/NO-REFUND policy which applies to all class session enrollments.
+Under special circumstances at our discretion, the amount can be applied as a credit to your account.
+We encourage you to attend a drop-in OPEN GYM or ask for an assessment before committing to one of our programs.